guard/guard-test/README.md

 :rvm            => ['1.8.7', '1.9.2'] # directly run your specs on multiple Rubies, default: nil
 :bundler        => false              # don't use "bundle exec" to run the test command, default: true if a you have a Gemfile
 :runner         => 'fastfail'         # default: 'default'
-:cli            => "-v"               # pass arbitrary CLI arguments to the Ruby/Turn command that runs the tests, default: nil
+:cli            => "-v"               # pass arbitrary CLI arguments to the Ruby command that runs the tests, default: nil
 :notification   => false              # don't display Growl (or Libnotify) notification after the specs are done running, default: true
 :all_on_start   => false              # don't run all the tests at startup, default: true
 :all_after_pass => false              # don't run all tests after changed tests pass, default: true